 Should women pregnant with twins worry about delivering at the hospital?

 This allows high-risk deliveries to take place safely in the hospital.
 In the vast majority of health care systems, twins must be delivered in the hospital.
-This provides women expecting twins the peace of knowing there will be a spot for them when they go into labor.
+This provides women expecting twins the peace of knowing that there will be a spot for them when they go into labor.

 What happens if babies require a NICU stay?